Cisco Customer Success Salary in Raleigh-Durham Area | $119K-$131K+ | Levels.fyi

 The median Customer Success compensation in Raleigh-Durham Area package at Cisco totals $131K per year.
-View the base salary, stock, and bonus breakdowns for Cisco's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Cisco's total compensation packages.
 Last updated: 10/1/2025

 Company